You are here

 Since May 2013 I am the head of the Digital Humanities research group at FBK.
 I am involved in the SIMPATICO H2020 project, where I coordinate the activities related to automated simplification of Italian documents.
 I am also part of several other digital humanities projects, which can be found here.

 I got my Master in German Philology and Linguistics at University of Bergamo in 2000.
-Before that, I spent 9 months at Karlsruhe University, Faculty of Social Sciences within the Socrates-Erasmus student exchange program.

 From 2000 to 2002 I attended a post-degree course (Aufbaustudium) in Computational Linguistics at Centrum fuer Informations- und Sprachverarbeitung, Ludwig-Maximilians-Universitaet, Munich, Germany.
 I also worked at Sails Labs Munich, an IT company developing machine translation systems.